Has been canceled.

 A: The dinner starts at about 5:00pm and goes until 8:00pm when the moonwalk begins.
 Last dinner reservation at 8 pm will not make it on time for last moon walk entry.
 We suggest reservations be made no later than 6:30 pm if you would like to attend the moonwalk.

 Q: How much does it cost for the moonwalk admission?

 A: The general admission costs $10

 Q: What are the prices for the buffet dinner?

-A: Dinner is $39.99 for adults and $19.99 for children.
-Purchase of dinner will include a $5 off admission to the Moon Walk.
+A: Dinner is $46 and does not include sales tax, fees, or gratuity.
+The purchase of dinner will include a $5 off admission to the Moon Walk.
 Be sure to get a wristband from the host.

 Q: Can I just show up for the buffet dinner or do I need a reservation?

 Q: How do I make a reservation for the dinner?

 Q: What does the moonwalk entail?

 A: The Valley opens in the evening for people to walk up to the waterfall in the moonlight.
 Waimea Valley staff will start protocol at 7:30 pm and 8 pm.
 These are the two times you are allowed to enter.
 If you show up at 7:45 pm you will need to wait for the 8 pm protocol to enter.
 Staff is not here to provide a guided tour.

 Q: What are the tours that you provide?

 A: We do not provide guided tours.
 Cultural staff is here to open up the 8 pm and 8:30 pm protocol and give you instructions for your safety on the walk up to the waterfall.

 Q: Are we allowed to go wherever we want in the Valley during the moonwalk?